Luke Snyder (bull rider): Post-career

 In 2022, Snyder, along with friend and fellow former PBR bull rider Ross Coleman, became a co-head coach of the Missouri Thunder; one of eight bull riding teams in the PBR Team Series, which debuted that year.
 It runs from the summer to autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 Snyder also became the team's general manager.
 In July of that year, the Thunder won the very first Team Series event in Cheyenne, Wyoming.
 The Thunder were eliminated after the first day of the inaugural Team Series Championship.

 In 2023, the Thunder ended up finishing in fourth place at the Team Series Championship.

 Since 2024, Snyder remains the Missouri Thunder's general manager, while Coleman is the team's single head coach.
 The Thunder were eliminated after the second day of that year's Team Series Championship.

 In January 2025, the Missouri Thunder defeated the Kansas City Outlaws to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Sacramento, California.
 In February of the same year, the Thunder once again defeated the Outlaws to win the Monster Energy Team Challenge at the UTB event in Indianapolis, Indiana.
 In March, during the UTB event in Little Rock, Arkansas, the Thunder defeated the Outlaws to win the third straight and final Monster Energy Team Challenge for the Missouri teams in 2025.

 In October 2025, the Missouri Thunder succeeded in making it to the final round of that year's Team Series Championship against the Carolina Cowboys.
 The Cowboys defeated the Thunder to win the 2025 PBR Team Series Championship title.

+In January 2026, the Missouri Thunder defeated the Arizona Ridge Riders to win the Monster Energy Team Challenge at the UTB event in Milwaukee, Wisconsin.
+The following week, the Thunder defeated the Oklahoma Wildcatters to win the Monster Energy Team Challenge at the UTB event in Tampa, Florida.
+In early February of the same year, the Thunder defeated the Kansas City Outlaws to win the Monster Energy Team Challenge at the UTB event in Salt Lake City, Utah.
+In late February, the Thunder defeated the Texas Rattlers to win the Monster Energy Team Challenge at the UTB event in Bridgeport, Connecticut.
+In March, the Thunder defeated the Florida Freedom to win the first round of the Monster Energy Team Challenge Semifinals at the UTB event in Albuquerque, New Mexico, which moved them on to the Championship event in April in Tacoma, Washington.
+In Tacoma, the Thunder defeated the Austin Gamblers to win the inaugural Monster Energy Team Challenge Championship.